 In March 2011, the Company entered into two agreements with two unrelated parties to purchase and develop a building that will become the Company's fourth IBX data center in the Paris metro area.
 The first agreement, as amended, allowed the Company the right to purchase the property for a total fee of approximately \$19,433,000, payable to a company that held exclusive rights (including power rights) to the property and was already in the process of developing the property into a data center and will now, instead, become the anchor tenant in the Paris 4 IBX data center once it is open for business.
 The second agreement was entered into with the developer of the property and allowed the Company to take immediate title to the building and associated land and also requires the developer to construct the data center to the Company's specifications and deliver the completed data center to the Company in July 2012 for a total fee of approximately \$99,692,000.
 Both agreements include extended payment terms.
 The Company made payments under both agreements totaling approximately \$35,851,000 during the year ended December 31, 2011 and the remaining payments due totaling approximately \$83,274,000 are payable on various dates through March 2013 (the "Paris 4 IBX Financing").
 Of the amounts paid or payable under the Paris 4 IBX Financing, a total of approximately \$14,951,000 was allocated to land and building assets, \$3,320,000 was allocated to a deferred charge, which will be netted against revenue associated with the anchor tenant of the Paris 4 IBX data center over the term of the customer contract, and the remainder totaling \$100,854,000 was or will be allocated to construction costs inclusive of interest charges.
 The Company has imputed an interest rate of 7.86% per annum on the Paris 4 IBX Financing as of December 31, 2011.
 The Company will record additional construction costs and increase the Paris 4 IBX Financing liability over the course of the construction period.
 The Paris 4 IBX Financing also required the Company to post approximately \$87,915,000 of cash into a restricted cash account to ensure liquidity for the developer during the construction period.
-As a result, the Company made payments of approximately \$48,27
+As a result, the Company's restricted cash balances (both current and non-current) have increased (refer to "Other Current Assets" and "Other Assets" in Note 4).
+In January and February 2012, the Company made payments of approximately \$48,277,000 from the restricted cash account under the Paris 4 IBX Financing.